martinpllu/agent-dev-guide/generate.md

 <!--

-# YOUR TASK
+*** YOUR TASK ***

 Analyse the codebase and write a comprehensive Developer Guide for AI agents based on the template in this document.

-Write the Developer Guide to `agent-dev-guide-developer-guide.md`
+Write the Developer Guide to `agent-dev-guide.md`

 If that file already exists, ask the user if they would like to (a) update the existing file or (b) replace the existing file.

+Always update the 'Built with...' comment including the version number at the end of the file.

 - See the Introduction for a the purpose of this document.
 - XML comments are instructions for you, the author of the guide.
 Don't include them in the output.
 - Include all uncommented text as-is
 - Thoroughly explore the codebase to discover all key architecture elements and capabilities.
+- Discover any available MCP servers and note them in relevant sections.
 - Go through each section systematically.
 - Think hard and dive deep, using subagents if required.
 It's extremely important to make this guide as good as possible.
 - The guide should be comprehensive yet compact.
 Every token counts!
 - Link to any documentation or config files that provide more detail.
 For example, the Architecture section might link to architecture docs found in the codebase.
 Or the Code Style section might refer to the code auto-formatter config file.
 - Mark any missing architecture elements or capabilities with [Not implemented yet]
+- The document contains Sections (# headings), Topics (## headings) and Items (### headings)
-- If any topics (## headings) or items (### headings) are non-applicable fill them with just [Not applicable - REASON].
-For example, for the '## Frontend' topic you might write [Not applicable - backend-only service].
-For the '### Containerization` item you might write [Not applicable - serverless app]  If marking a topic as not applicable, skip all contained items.
+- If any Topics are non-applicable fill them with just [Not applicable - REASON].
+For example, for the '## Frontend' Topic you might write [Not applicable - backend-only service].
+For the '### Containerization` Item you might write [Not applicable - serverless app]  If marking a Topic as not applicable, skip all contained Items.
 - Document major framework versions if significant, e.g. React Router v7.
 Don't document library versions.
+Never document minor/patch versions.
+- Unless otherwise stated, all instructions should pertain to the 'personal development environment' - e.g. 'View logs' is about viewing the local logs.

 Example sections: